chanzuckerberg/single-cell-curation/schema/5.2.0/schema.md

 ## General Requirements

-**AnnData.** The canonical data format for CELLxGENE Discover is HDF5-backed [AnnData](https://anndata.readthedocs.io/en/latest) as written by version 0.8 of the anndata library.
+**AnnData.** The canonical data format for CELLxGENE Discover is HDF5-backed [AnnData](https://anndata.readthedocs.io/en/latest) as written by AnnData version 0.8.0 or greater.
+The on-disk format must be [AnnData specification (v0.1.0)](https://anndata.readthedocs.io/en/latest/fileformat-prose.html#anndata-specification-v0-1-0).
 Part of the rationale for selecting this format is to allow CELLxGENE to access both the data and metadata within a single file.
 The schema requirements and definitions for the AnnData `X`, `obs`, `var`, `raw.var`, `obsm`, and `uns` attributes are described below.

 All data submitted to CELLxGENE Discover is automatically converted to a Seurat V5 object that can be loaded by the R package Seurat.
 See the [Seurat encoding](https://github.com/chanzuckerberg/single-cell-curation/blob/main/schema/5.2.0/seurat_encoding.md) for further information.